mortensi/redis-shell/README.md

 # Redis Shell

-An enhanced Redis CLI shell built with Python, providing both a structured command mode and a direct RESP mode for Redis operations.
+An enhanced Redis CLI shell built with Python, providing a unified interface for both Redis commands and extension commands.

 ## Installation